dliberat/minesweeper-api/docs/prod_server_setup.md

 `docker-compose -f docker-compose-prod.yml build`

-Then make sure to modify permissions as needed (may need to repeat this step a few times throughout the process):
+If you run into permissions issues, you may need to run the following command to reset permissions in the folder.

 `sudo chown -R ${USER}:${USER} .`